Marco Beltrame (ski jumper)

-Marco Beltrame (born 23 December 1986) is a retired Italian World Cup ski jumper.
+Marco Beltrame (born 23 December 1986) is an Italian retired World Cup ski jumper.

 Beltrame, born in Gemona del Friuli, placed third in the large hill event of the 2005 Italian championships of ski jumping.
-He competed in the Winter Olympics in Torino 2006, but did not pass the qualification.
+He competed in the Winter Olympics in Turin 2006, but did not pass the qualification.
 His personal best is 185 metres, which he took in Planica 2005.